 Project Number: 052

-The goal of this project is to quantify the costs, emissions and resulting impacts of different electrification approaches for commercial aviation.
+The goal of this project is to quantify the costs, combustion products and resulting impacts of different electrification approaches for commercial aviation.
 The electrification pathways considered range from all-electric aircraft on the one hand to hybrid aircraft, turbo-electric aircraft or conventional aircraft powered by fuels produced from electricity on the other.
+This project will provide a suite of roadmaps for aircraft electrification, including electrofuels, and analyze different electrification approaches.

 Annual Reports